 |Notice the odd seating arrangement on the miniature train.|

-Everding renamed it Adventureland and expanded the focus of the amusement park to include older children, teens and young adults.
+Everding renamed it Adventureland (<--- click for Adventureland history and photos) in 1961 and expanded the focus of the amusement park to include older children, teens and young adults.
 The original Storybook City structures remained and the kiddie rides were grouped together in a section Everding called the "Kiddie Korral".
 Adventureland grew and became the largest amusement park in Illinois after Chicago's Riverview Park closed in 1967.
-It would retain this title until Marriott's Great America opened in 1976 (now Six Flags Great America since 1984), and closed in 1977.
+It would retain this title until Marriott's Great America opened in 1976 (now Six Flags Great America since 1984), and Adventureland closed in 1977.

 |The Original "Old Woman Who Lived in a Shoe" from Storybook Park (the toe was enclosed) can be seen at the miniature golf course at Green Valley Golf Range in Hanover Park, Illinois.|